 |Saturated Fatty Acids & Cholesterol|

-Do you take pharma grade fish oil?
+Do you take concentrated fish oil?

 Do you think it’s worth the added cost?